muellan/metacache/README.md

 | ```read_id \| rank \| taxon_name \| taxon_id``` | ```-taxids -separate-cols```             |

+Note that the default lowest taxon rank is "sequence".
+Sequence-level taxon ids have negative numbers in order to not interfere with NCBI taxon ids.
+Each target sequence (reference genome) is added as its own taxon below the lowest known NCBI taxon for that sequence.
+If you do not want to classify at sequence-level, you can set a higher rank as lowest classification rank with the ```-lowest``` command line option: ```-lowest species``` or ```-lowest subspecies``` or ```-lowest genus```, etc.

 #### View Documentation
 The operating manual consists of several text files (one for each mode) located in the 'docs' directory.
 Once MetaCache is installed you can also view the documentation with